mathieuperton/mathieuperton.github.io/project.md

 </div>
 <div class="col-12 col-sm-8">
     <h3>Volcanology</h3>
     The characterization of volcanic-reservoir geometry and location at depth is of major importance in monitoring and understanding volcanic unrest.
 We currently develop new methods to better assess in particular the depth of these reservoir trhough the evaluation of the anisotropy and of the attenuation.
 How magmas move in crust during swarm in monogenetic field in Michoacán, or in the conduct before the explosion (Stromboli) are key points of my current work.
-I am now involved in the GEMEX project. <p><span class="bold"> the GEMEX project</span>  <a href=http://www.gemex-h2020.eu/index.php?lang=en" target="_blank" class="btn btn-light"></a></p>
+I am now involved in the GEMEX project. <p> the GEMEX project <a href="http://www.gemex-h2020.eu/index.php" target="_blank" class="btn btn-light"></a></p>
 </div>
 </div>
 <hr>